Direct Line to the Author

-- YuYu Hakusho also had the subtitle of "Ghost Files" or "Poltergeist Report" depending on the translation.
-It isn't until the second-to-last episode that we learn why.
-The narrator is George Saotome, the ogre always assisting Koenma, and with the new situation between the human and demon worlds, Koenma orders all of their video files to be documented.
+- YuYu Hakusho doesn't reveal this until the second to last episode: The narrator is George Saotome, the ogre always assisting Koenma, and with the new situation between the human and demon worlds, Koenma orders all of their video files to be documented.
 This explains the subtitles and narrations on ki attacks, and is foreshadowed by George and the narrator having the same voice actor.
 However, this is anime-only, as George doesn't exist in the manga.

 - It's long been tradition at Marvel Comics that they weren't making stories up, just reporting what really happened.
 (To the point that they once showed a writer and artist very concerned they hadn't heard from their characters they "covered", and were debating what to do for the next issue.
 They reacted with absolute horror at the suggestion they just "make something up".)
 However, this was directly averted in a letter column after the Death of Phoenix in X-Men, when the editor wrote about the many touching letters they received about how much the story meant to some of the fans.
 Some people even sent flowers.
 And then, they started getting death threats over the story.
 To which the editor said, "I know we joke we're just reporting what really happened, but it's just a comic book.
 It is brightly colored ink on cheap paper that will decay to dust in two hundred years.
 It is not worth threatening anyone's life."